-The Department of Transportation's Pasadena Pedestrian Plan (July 2006) provides guidance to preserve the walkability of pedestrian areas, better design and develop pedestrian-friendly projects, better integrate pedestrian improvements into street maintenance and traffic management programs, and implement public education and enforcement programs that improve pedestrian safety and increase levels of walking.
-An update to the Pasadena Pedestrian Plan is currently under development at the time of writing this Specific Plan through the Pasadena Walks! project, designed to inform the plan development through identifying barriers to walking, potential improvements, and locations to prioritize based on analyses, public input, and focus groups.
-This Specific Plan reinforces pedestrianfriendly design and development in new projects through land use, development standards, and design guidelines.
+at the time of writing this specific plan through the Pasadena Walks! project.
+The update is designed to inform the plan development through identifying barriers to walking, potential improvements, and locations to prioritize based on analyses, public input, and focus groups.
+The LASP reinforces pedestrian-friendly design and development in new projects through land use, public realm and development standards, as well as implementation actions.